11/23/15

 Though I had probably heard the first single "Photograph" before on Top 40 radio, it never made an impression until I heard it over and over on this tape in Dad's Chevelle and around the house.
 It has a certain romance and charm that only have served to make it more of a favorite as I have grown and matured but the song remains the same.
 The song deservedly topped the charts in September 1973.
 "You're Sixteen" was the second single and it stands as a more rockin' version than Burnette's original crooner and strings version, which was included on the American Graffiti soundtrack.
 Even Paul McCartney's "vocal sax solo" on Ringo's update couldn't keep the song from also topping the Hot 100 which it did in January 1974.
 The album's third single "Oh My My" was a Top 5 song and remains one of my favorites.
 When it came time for me to buy my first Ringo Starr album, I naturally bought Ringo followed shortly thereafter by the first Starr compilation, 1975's Blast From Your Past.
 But when it came time to buy my first Ringo Starr album on compact disc, I reversed the order and bought the compilation first and then Ringo but that was mostly because that was the way they were released, with Blast From Your Past coming out in 1988 and Ringo following with three bonus tracks in 1991.

 Dad never did buy another Ringo Starr album as far as I can tell.
 Nor did he ever pick up any Paul McCartney solo or Wings albums.
-When he came back from 'Nam early in the Summer of 1973, he did have the double 8-track All Things Must Pass by George Harrison and both double 8-tracks for The Beatles 1962-1965 and 1966-1970 collections.
+When he came back from Vietnam early in 1973, he did have the double 8-track All Things Must Pass by George Harrison and both double 8-tracks for The Beatles 1962-1965 and 1966-1970 collections.
 A couple of years later, he picked up Lennon's Rock 'N' Roll on 8-track.
 Full disclosure, I did pick up all the Beatles albums on vinyl several times over and taped several for him including Sgt.
 Pepper, Abbey Road, Let It Be, Rock 'n' Roll Music and 20 Greatest Hits.
 When the Beatles CDs were first released in 1987, I again obliged the old man with dubs of the studio albums mentioned above (his favorites) as well as my own recreations of the Red and Blue compilations.
 When 1 was released in 2000, I sent him a copy and probably would have done the same this year with the release of 1+ though when I asked him, he had no interest in the 2009 CD remasters despite my constant raving about how good they sounded.
 Dad was a self-described "big Beatles fan" and happened to be one of the 73 million watching the night they appeared on Ed Sullivan.
 Mom was watching that night, too, about 12 blocks away from Dad.
 A year later, the two would begin dating and one hot Summer night down by the Brazos River, I was conceived, the product of a real life " '65 Love Affair"

 No comments: